Angelinec23/ai_final_project/README.md

 ## Getting Started

-[Provide instructions on how to get started with your project, including any necessary software or data.
-Include installation instructions and any prerequisites or dependencies that are required.]

 Please take the steps needed to begin using our ICI Qualifier:
 Firstly, click to run the code.
-Secondly, copy and input your personal statement in the colum.
+Secondly, copy and input your personal statement in the column.
 Thirdly, remember to click submit to see the result.
 Lastly, the output would be if you're "qualified", "under consideration" or "not qualified".